 With Neurotechnology's extensive experience in computer vision, we can also offer custom solutions that use the Focusonics directional speaker in combination with person detection and recognition for targeted advertising, personalized greeting services or automated warning systems.
 For example, a camera can be used to detect a person passing by or entering a shop and determine their sex, age or other attributes.
 The Focusonics speaker can then be used to transmit a personalized advertising message to this person without disturbing others.

 PatentsO.
 Putkis, G. Vanagas, M. Mikolajunas and D. Virzonis.
-Method for generating parametric sound and means for carrying out said method.
-Patent application PCT/IB2018/055860 filed August, 2018.
+WO2020026005 - Method for generating parametric sound and means for carrying out said method.
+International patent application.